Roulette Green Payout: Betting on the Unexpected

 Beginner

-The green numbers on a wheel are always either 0, 00, or 000.
-They always pay the same as the other numbers on the layout, and offer no incentive to bet them more, or less than any of the other numbers.
+The green pockets are usually 0, 00, or a third green pocket such as 000 or a casino logo, depending on the wheel version.
+They always pay the same as the other numbers on the layout, and offer no incentive to bet them more or less than any of the other numbers.

 Let’s get started.